nitram509/lib-bpmn-engine/DEVELOPMENT.md

 2. ensure you have latest ```protoc``` in your path installed
 3. switch to folder pkg/bpmn_engine/exporter/zeebe
 4. run ```protoc --go_opt=paths=source_relative --go_out=. --go_opt=Mschema.proto=zeebe/ schema.proto```

+### update documentation

+The documentation on Github pages is build via [MkDocs](https://www.mkdocs.org/).

+#### local building and testing documentation

+1. ensure you have a Python 3.8+ environment installed
+2. install MkDocs, according to their https://www.mkdocs.org/user-guide/installation/
+3. within this source repo, run ```mkdocs build``` to get a version of the HTML files

+Alternatively, you could use ```mkdocs serve``` to have a local test-server running, which eases the manual validation/verification of documentation updates.

+#### automated Github Pages update

+There's a Github Action [update-gh-pages.yaml](./.github/workflows/update-gh-pages.yml), which automatically will update the pages on every push to the main branch